AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management.rst

 N/A

+"""""""
+Notes
+"""""""

-The GNATstack tool can statically determine the maximum requirements per task.
+The GNATstack [GNATstack]_ tool can statically determine the maximum requirements per task.